 In terms of working for a very similar radio company in both cities, I can confirm London is way ahead than Sydney although the company I currently work for is much, much bigger and ultimately brings in a lot more revenue.
 But in terms of ideas and where they are at with radio, it’s much further ahead.
 For example, in Sydney, they were going through a digital transformation, something I saw a good 5 years before in London.

 I’ve found people in London take work a lot more seriously although my actual work hours seem to be less.
-In Sydney I worked very long hours (we’re talking anything from 7am-10pm but I had different jobs to the one I have currently) but in London I tend to work until 5:30pm with a bit of work on the train on the way home.
+In Sydney I worked very long hours (we’re talking anything from 7am-10pm but I had different jobs to the one I have currently).
+In London I tend to work until 5:30pm with a bit of work on the train on the way home.
 This is very early days so I’ll be interested to see how time goes on.

 I’ve also noticed that work people in London hang out with work friends outside of work and go to the pub a lot.
 When I worked in Sydney I found that work people and friends were always kept very separate no matter how many companies I worked for over there.